Graduate visa

 I have not passed all of my modules, will I still be eligible to apply for the Graduate visa?

-• If you retake a module, Birkbeck will consider a request for another CAS to extend your Student visa.
-If your official degree result becomes available before your new Student visa expiry date, you can apply for the Graduate visa.
+- If you retake a module, Birkbeck will consider a request for another CAS to extend your Student visa.
+If your official degree award is published before your new Student visa expiry date, you can apply for the Graduate visa.

 Do I have to be studying a specific course to be eligible?

-• Students studying graduate diplomas or postgraduate diplomas will not be eligible, nor will students who obtain of those these diploma programmes as an exit award.
+- Students studying graduate diplomas or postgraduate diplomas will not be eligible, nor will students who obtain one of these diploma programmes as an exit award.
+The exception to this is the Graduate Diploma in Law.
+Students who study this programme will be eligible as it is a law conversion course which is regulated by the Solicitor's Regulation Authority.

 Will I have to leave the UK to apply?

-• No, you must apply from the UK while holding a valid or Student (or Tier 4) visa.
+- No, you must apply from the UK while holding a valid Student (or Tier 4) visa.

 When can I submit my application?

-• You can apply from the UK after Birkbeck has informed the UKVI of your final degree result, following the official publication of your degree award:
+- You can apply from the UK after Birkbeck has informed the UKVI of your final degree result, following the official publication of your degree award.
+The time frame below is approximate and should be used for guidance only:

 Can I apply for the Graduate visa more than once?